listman-io/docs/README.md

 ## How to Get Help
 If you have any troubles with running or configuring Listman.io there is several channels where you could get help:
-1. Read This (F*cking) Manual
+1. Read this manual (again)
-3. In case of any runtime errors (exceptions) look at the `app_folder\troubleshooting.log` file for detailed `Exception Stack Trace` and try to fix your config file or environment
+3. In case of any runtime errors (exceptions) look at the `app folder\troubleshooting.log` file for detailed `Exception Stack Trace` and try to fix your config file or environment
 2. Browse [All The Issues](https://github.com/listman-io/docs/issues?utf8=%E2%9C%93&q=) that have been already asked and closed
 5. [Create a new Issue](https://github.com/listman-io/docs/issues) using this Github repo
 6. Send us a support request to [support@listman.io](mailto:support@listman.io)